City of Phoenix: Is ‘The Fix’ In?

 We have previously discussed the myriad of issues with consent decrees imposed by the Department of Justice and Dr. Travis Yates recently discussed his concerns with the ongoing investigation into the Phoenix Police Department.
-A quick look at the current state of affairs in Phoenix should have that community extremely concerned that, not only will the city defend the good men and women of the Phoenix Police Department, but that the decision has all but been finalized.
+A quick look at the current state of affairs in Phoenix should have that community extremely concerned that, not only will the city not defend the good men and women of the Phoenix Police Department, but that the decision to agree to federal oversight has all but been finalized.

 We have said it before, and we are saying it again.
 Nothing good ever occurs after a consent decree is imposed on a community and a brief look at New Orleans, Portland, and Seattle is just about all you need to know.